OmniAssistBench

 Task Design

-OmniAssistBench decomposes real-world assistant capabilities into two complementary levels.
+To build a comperhensive benchmark, OmniAssistBench decomposes real-world assistant capabilities into two levels.

 Basic Tier